Join us from July 18–24, 2021

 You'll work on a variety of practical and interactive activities throughout the week.
 Building the brain muscle is challenging.
 Working individually and in teams with other like-minded students makes the learning fun.

-During this weeklong, residential experience, you'll practice and improve your problem-solving skills and meet other students who share your interests.
-Susquehanna University faculty from various academic disciplines will introduce you to their areas of expertise, including:
+During this residential experience, you'll practice and improve your problem-solving skills and meet other students who share your interests.
+SU faculty from various academic disciplines will introduce you to their areas of expertise, including:

 - Digital electronics with Minecraft with Dr. Faust (physics)

 - Building and battling bots with Dr. Zain (physics)